great-expectations/great_expectations/docs/docusaurus/docs/gx_cloud/tutorials/getting_started/cloud_quickstart.md

 ## Next Steps

 Now that you've seen how easy it is to implement the GX workflow, it is time to customize that workflow to suit your specific use cases!
 To help with this we have prepared some more detailed installation and setting up guides tailored to specific environments and resources.

+For inviting your team members to the app visit [“Settings” > “Users”](https://app.greatexpectations.io/users).

 For more details on installing GX for use with local filesystems, please see: